Sdataanalyse/Sdataanalyse.github.io/index.md

 *Figure 7: Yearly change for complaints/arrests in numbers, 2019-2022

 ###### New Yorkers fells more insecure, than before the pandemic
-It should be kept in mind that just before COVID, the murder rate was the lowest NYC has seen in decades and that the murder level during the pandemic, was not near the level we say in 1980s and early 1990s, where there in average was six killings each day, compared to around five killings each day in 2022 (Bloomberg, 2022)
+It should be kept in mind that just before COVID, the murder rate was the lowest NYC has seen in decades and that the murder level during the pandemic, was not near the level we say in 1980s and early 1990s, where there in average was six killings each day, compared to around five killings each day in 2022 (Akinnibi & Wahid, 2022).
 However, today the New Yorkers feel more insecure than they did before the pandemic.
 In the Quinnipiac University poll, 3 out of 4 New Yorkers said that the crime level was a “very serious” problem, which is the highest number since the question was first asked in 1999.
 (Quinnipiac University Poll.
 2022)
-It’s specially the shooting incidents, which have left NYC on edge. in the first six months of 2022, there was 639 shooting indicidents in NYC, nearly double up compared to the same period in 2019.(Bloomberg, 2022)
+It’s specially the shooting incidents, which have left NYC on edge. in the first six months of 2022, there was 639 shooting indicidents in NYC, nearly double up compared to the same period in 2019 (Akinnibi & Wahid, 2022).

 ###### Bronx leads in murder arrests
+*First it is crucial to highlight that the data on murder complaints for the boroughs is not accurate because 1209 out of 1778 complaints are not registered in a borough.
+From 2019 to 2021 there are almost zore murder complaints that are regitret in a boroug, whereas all the murder complaints in 2022 are reigstreret in a borough.
+Therefore, it does not provide an accurate representation of murder complaints in the five boroughs.
+However, this is not the case for arrests.*

 In New York, nearly a quarter of all homicides and shooting incidents are concentrated in five of the city’s 77 police precincts, located in mostly low-income neighborhoods in Brooklyn and the Bronx.
-In 2021 there were 5.7 homicides per 100,000 people in New York City (Bloomberg, 2022)
+In 2021 there were 5.7 homicides per 100,000 people in New York City (Akinnibi & Wahid, 2022).
-It is crucial to highlight that the data on murder complaints for the boroughs is not accurate because 1209 out of 1778 complaints are not registered in a borough.
-Therefore, it does not provide an accurate representation of murder complaints in the five boroughs.
-However, this is not the case for arrests.

 Upon looking at the crimetype “murder & non-negl. manslaughter” in figure 6, it becomes apparent that the Bronx also consistently exhibits the highest number of murder arrests throughout the five-year period.
 Following the Bronx, Brooklyn closely trails behind, with Manhattan also showing a notable presence.
 Conversely, Staten Island consistently records the lowest number of murder arrests, peaking at 54 in 2020.

 It is worth noting that all boroughs experienced an increase in murder arrests in 2020, coinciding with the impact of the COVID-19 pandemic.
 Notably, both the Bronx and Brooklyn witnessed a continuous rise in their arrest figures, lending support to the notion that New Yorkers have perceived a heightened sense of insecurity following the onset of the pandemic, despite reductions in various other crime types.

-Criminologists attribute the rise in murder rates to various pandemic-related factors such as mental health impacts, challenges faced by law enforcement, reduced community outreach, increased gang violence, and a surge in gun ownership among first-time buyers (The New York Times 2020).
+Criminologists attribute the rise in murder rates to various pandemic-related factors such as mental health impacts, challenges faced by law enforcement, reduced community outreach, increased gang violence, and a surge in gun ownership among first-time buyers (Arango & Fuller, 2020).
 A study from the University of California, Davis, revealed that around 110,000 Californians purchased firearms in response to pandemic concerns, supported by a significant increase in background checks.
 Additionally, Los Angeles has seen a 45% increase in car-related gun thefts, some of which have been linked to shootings.
-The combination of these factors, along with the hardships and despair experienced during the pandemic, may have contributed to the rise in murder cases (The New York Times 2020).
+The combination of these factors, along with the hardships and despair experienced during the pandemic, may have contributed to the rise in murder cases (Arango & Fuller, 2020).

 ##### Burglary increases with over 40% doing COVID-19
 Under the COVID-19 burglary complaints saw a increase at over 40% - 4796 more burglary complaints than in 2019.